 Although 2017 saw exceptional performance in value creation by listed fashion companies, the most recent McKinsey Global Fashion Index findings revealed that 67% of survey respondents expressed concern over declining margins.

 Increasingly, fashion consumers seek to know more about the fiber content of clothing, as well as the country of origin and factory conditions.
-Although investment in new solutions is necessary to improve transparency and sustainability, efforts to achieve social and environmental progress may potentially increase price pressure in the coming years.
+Although investment in new solutions is necessary to improve transparency and sustainability in Fashion industry, efforts to achieve social and environmental progress may potentially increase price pressure in the coming years.

 Opportunities for omnichannel